bibekaryal86/auth-service/README.md

 Remaining (thoughts)
     -> Security implementation and SecurityConfig
+    -> No more 24 hours JWT, use refresh tokens
     -> UserAddress in User
     -> List of Permissions in Role
         -> Map<String, Permission> appName, appPermission